rollkit/docs/docs/rollkit-stack.md

 ## Block Manager

 The Block Manager contains go routines, `AggregationLoop`, `RetrieveLoop`, `SyncLoop` that communicate through go channels.
 These go routines are run when a Rollkit Node starts up (`OnStart`).
-Only the Sequencer Nodes run `AggregationLoop` which controls the frequency of block production for a roll-up with a timer as per the `BlockTime` in `BlockManager`.
+Only the Sequencer Nodes run `AggregationLoop` which controls the frequency of block production for a rollup with a timer as per the `BlockTime` in `BlockManager`.

 All nodes run `SyncLoop` which looks for the following operations: